ikarus-project/ikarus/docs/website/02_examples/newtonRaphsonMethod.md

 const double xExpected = std::sqrt(5.0) - 1.0; // (4)!
 ```

-1. Starting point for the Newton-Raphson method to find the closest root.
+1. Starting point for the Newton-Raphson method to find the closest root
-2. Tolerance level below which the iterations stop.
+2. Tolerance level below which the iterations stop
-3. Maximum number of iterations.
+3. Maximum number of iterations
-4. Expected value (analytical solution).
+4. Expected value (analytical solution)

 Functors are created then to evaluate the function to be solved for and its derivative.
 These are then passed to the non-linear operator as shown below:
 ```cpp